oliveagle/goenv/README.md

 `virtualenv`, though it does less, and does it a little differently.

 The main difference is that instead of an 'activate' script that sets up your environment, this opens up a new subshell for you to work in.
+It will also download and install the version of Go that you want it to.

 ## Usage

     $ cd /path/to/project
     $ echo $GOPATH

-    $ # simplest usage
+    # simplest usage
     $ goenv
     (golang-1.2) $ echo $GOPATH
-    /path/to/project/projectdir:/path/to/project/pkg/somepkg
-    $
+    /path/to/project:/path/to/project/pkg/somepkg

-    $ # specify Golang version
+    # specify Golang version
     $ goenv --version 1.1
     (golang-1.1) $